monalizadsg/100days-of-code-log/README.md

 **Thoughts:** There are many ways to solve a problem.
 I need to learn and practice on how to think of the right way to solve the problem.
 There are times that the solution I choose to take is not the right way, I got stucked for days but the thing is I still learned.
 That sometimes, you have to check if the solution you are taking is somehow the right way inorder not to waste a lot of time.

 ---

+### Day 23-24: August 20-21, Thursday-Friday

+**Today's Objectives**:

+- Implement Filter with a date ranges

+**New thing(s) learned:** Learning how to manipulate dates.
+It is kind of tricky the first time.
+But I need to understand it by reading the documentation.
+Right now, what I am using is moment.js

+**Thoughts:** Getting comfortable with how to pass data via props from a child component to other parent.
+I had learn a technique from a mentor, and it is to make sure that it works first by doing console.log and checking it in the console.

+---